 Although Panerai is currently a Swiss-made luxury brand, its history began in Italy in 1860 when founder Giovani Panerai opened his first watchmaker’s shop.
 Panerai initially only produces watches for various military branches, and it was not until 1993 that the brand started to sell watches to the public.
 Panerai’s timepieces focused primarily on offering a legible reading and a resilient case that could withstand vigorous wear in the water, and both of these traits have become hallmarks of the brand that are still present in modern Panerai watches today.

 It was during the 1990s when a Panerai watch caught the eye of Hollywood actor Sylvester Stallone, who was in Italy that year filming the movie Daylight.
 According to legend, Stallone bought a Panerai watch and wore it in the film, bringing international visibility to the brand.
-Panerai’s debut on the silver screen ultimately caught the Richmond Group’s attention (formerly the Vendome Group), who bought Panerai in 1997 for a cool $1 million.
+Panerai’s debut on the silver screen ultimately caught the Richmond Group’s attention (formerly the Vendome Group), who bought Panerai in 1997.
 The new ownership had high aspirations for Panerai, officially re-launching the brand as a luxury label in 2001.

 Panerai Watch Models